Jaspersoft/js-visualize-components-samples/pages/scheduler/basic-usage.md

 import "@jaspersoft/jv-ui-components/dist/jv-ui.css";
 ```

-Additionally, you must add a configuration that enables you to use the default styles for the scheduler component only.
+Additionally, you must add a configuration that enables you to use the default styles for the scheduler components only.
 When you use this configuration, the other styles in your application will not be affected by the Jaspersoft Visualize Components CSS.

 To add this configuration, import the following file:
 ```typescript